Rakanixu/smtp/srv/README.md

-# Srv Srv
+# SMTP srv

-This is the Srv service with fqdn go.micro.srv.smtp.srv.srv.
+This is the SMTP service with fqdn go.micro.srv.smtp for email delivery.

 ## Getting Started